Last updated: May 6, 2026

 Is there a waitlist in Kentucky?

 Yes.
-The HCB page says there is a current waitlist, and Kentucky’s waitlist guidance says placement is first-come, first-served based on the completed application date.
+Kentucky says HCB currently has a waitlist, and placement is first-come, first-served based on the completed application date.
 Kentucky added more slots for fiscal year 2026, but families should still expect waitlist risk.

 Can we apply by mail?

 No. Kentucky’s current waiver application guide says Medicaid and waiver applications are not accepted by mail.
-Use kynect, call DCBS, or apply in person.
+Families should apply online, by phone, or in person.

 What if my parent has dementia and cannot manage the paperwork?

 Ask the case manager about a PDS representative.
 But Kentucky says that representative cannot be paid in the representative role.
-So if the family also wants one relative to be the paid worker, the family may need to sort out separate roles with the case manager before moving forward.
+If the family also wants one relative to be the paid worker, sort out separate roles with the case manager before moving forward.

 Editorial note: This guide was written for Kentucky seniors, spouses, adult children, and family caregivers who need a practical answer, not a generic national summary.

 Disclaimer: This article is for general educational purposes only.
-It is not legal, tax, or financial advice.
+It is not legal, tax, financial, medical, or government-agency advice.
 Medicaid, VA, and tax rules can change, and each case is different.